An ambitious mission

 Deploying new tech quickly and painlessly

-Now that Plan International and Okta had aligned on a vision that incorporated both business requirements and organisational values, the charity’s first step was to deploy Okta’s Single Sign-On (SSO) and integrate it with Workplace by Facebook.
-Plan International wanted to roll out the new SSO technology quickly and leverage features like the customisable user experience, secure directory, and real-time security reporting.
+Now that Plan International and Okta had aligned on a vision that incorporated both business requirements and organizational values, the charity’s first step was to deploy Okta’s Single Sign-On (SSO) and integrate it with Workplace by Facebook.
+Plan International wanted to roll out the new SSO technology quickly and leverage features like the customizable user experience, secure directory, and real-time security reporting.

 “This was our first real cloud-based solution, and we didn't want to go through the challenges we’d been through in the past or have it be a significant part of the project,” Evans says.
 “With Okta, it only took us 15 minutes to deploy, and our users had access with the same username and password.
 There was no training.
 It was just easy.”